Hailee Steinfeld: 2007–2015: Breakthrough and critical recognition

 Steinfeld was cast as Eliza opposite Ender's Game co-star Asa Butterfield in the film adaptation of Ten Thousand Saints, which premiered on January 23, 2015, at the 2015 Sundance Film Festival.
 Steinfeld was originally cast to play the female lead in the 2015 film, For the Dogs, but was replaced by actress Emma Roberts.
 In spring 2014, Steinfeld narrated as the voice of Anne Frank for an exhibition on Frank at the Museum of Tolerance.
 In October, she was cast to star as Hadley in The Statistical Probability of Love at First Sight, based on the novel of the same name by Jennifer E. Smith.
-But that film was not yet made as of early 2022.
+But when that film was released in 2023, Haley Lu Richardson was starring.
 Steinfeld was announced in January 2015 as the star of the film adaptation of Carrie Pilby, the young adult novel by Caren Lissner; she left the project due to scheduling conflicts.
 In March, Steinfeld was one of the voice actors for the English-language dub of the Japanese animated film When Marnie Was There.
 Steinfeld plays Anna Sasaki alongside Kiernan Shipka as Marnie.
 In April 2015, Steinfeld was cast in a lead role in Break My Heart 1000 Times, based on the YA novel by Daniel Waters.
 Scott Speer was set to direct, but the film has not been made as of 2022.

 Steinfeld starred as the Trinity in the music video for "Bad Blood" by Taylor Swift featuring Kendrick Lamar.
 The video premiered at the 2015 Billboard Music Awards ceremony on May 17, 2015, and won a MTV Video Music Award for Video of the Year.
 Steinfeld starred in limited-release movie Barely Lethal.
 The movie was directed by Kyle Newman and was released on May 29, 2015.
 Steinfeld co-starred in Pitch Perfect 2, alongside Anna Kendrick, Rebel Wilson, and Elizabeth Banks, who also directed.
 She played some of her songs for a representative from Republic Records at an event in New York City, and the label signed her.
 In May, Republic Records announced the record deal and that Steinfeld was working on her first release.